syoyo/tinyvdbio/README.md

 ## License

-TinyVDB is released under the [Mozilla Public License Version 2.0](https://www.mozilla.org/MPL/2.0/), which is a free, open source, and detailed software license developed and maintained by the Mozilla Foundation.
+TinyVDBIO is released under the [Mozilla Public License Version 2.0](https://www.mozilla.org/MPL/2.0/), which is a free, open source, and detailed software license developed and maintained by the Mozilla Foundation.
 It is a hybrid of the modified [BSD license](https://en.wikipedia.org/wiki/BSD_licenses#3-clause) and the [GNU General Public License](https://en.wikipedia.org/wiki/GNU_General_Public_License) (GPL) that seeks to balance the concerns of proprietary and open source developers.

 ### Notes on patent